denandz/glorp/README.md

 In the proxy page, hit `ctrl-r` on an entry and it will be sent to the replay page, where you can modify the request and re-issue it.
 If you hit `ctrl-r` in the Replay page, it'll duplicated the current item.

+The replays support a history of your sent data.
+As you modify requests and send them, the history will grow.
+You can go back and view the previous requests.
+Editing a previous request that has a response will automatically create a new history entry so you don't lose your old request data.

 #### Editing

 Highlight the request text box and hit `ctrl-e`.
 This will open the request in VI and let you edit it.